-Wholey’s package of ten three to four-ounce Canadian lobster tails is perfect for entertaining.
+Wholey’s package of ten four-ounce Canadian lobster tails is perfect for entertaining.
 You’ll be able to feed about four hungry - and thankful - guests with this package.
 We guarantee you’ll get the freshest lobster possible.
 Our wild-caught lobster tails are frozen virtually the moment they are caught.

 Thaw frozen lobster tail completely, preferably overnight in the refrigerator.
 Alternately, tails can be thawed under cool running water.